mohitsriv/Notepad/_posts/2015-12-31-behind-the-blog-part-1-tech-overview.md

 # Jekyll, Markdown and GitHub

 The above requirements quickly led me to [GitHub Pages](https://pages.github.com/).
 It is static file hosting but with a twist.
 GitHub Pages [supports Jekyll](https://help.github.com/articles/using-jekyll-with-pages/), a simple blog-aware static site generator.
 I was a bit apprehensive about using a static site generator instead of a dynamically generating pages with a server side framework.
 But, Jekyll supports includes and templating giving it some of the power of a server side framework.
 This makes it possible to generate at least somewhat sophisticated and personalized sites while not having to copy stuff (e.g. headers, footers, index pages) all over the place.
-It's likely sufficient for many blogs but wouldn't quite work for sites with material requirements beyond that -- e.g. implementing user login, connecting to backends, rendering conditoinally based on user agent, generating urls based on host header, etc.
+It's likely sufficient for many blogs but wouldn't quite work for sites with material requirements beyond that -- e.g. implementing user login, connecting to backends, rendering conditionally based on user agent, generating urls based on host header, etc.

 I also found a template I sort of liked: [hmfaysal/Notepad](https://github.com/hmfaysal/Notepad).
 It implements responsive design, has a distinctive look, and integrates both Disqus and Google Analytics.
 I could customize it simply by [forking it and making changes](https://github.com/mohitsriv/Blog)!